Automatic Docker Compose to Helm Values Translation¶

 accessible in Docker Compose.
 To express which domains should be accessible when running

-an eval in k8s, use the x-inspect_k8s_sandbox
+an eval in k8s, use the x-inspect_k8s_sandbox extension in the Docker Compose file.

 services: